 The Reserve Banks work closely with Treasury's Fiscal Service in support of the borrowing needs of the federal government.
-The Banks auction, issue, maintain, and redeem securities; provide customer service; and operate the automated systems supporting U.S. savings bonds and marketable Treasury securities (bills, notes, and bonds).
-Treasury securities services consist of retail securities programs (which primarily serve individual investors) and wholesale securities programs (which serve institutional customers).
+The Reserve Banks auction, issue, maintain, and redeem securities; provide customer service; and operate the automated systems supporting U.S. savings bonds and marketable Treasury securities (bills, notes, and bonds).
+Treasury securities services consist of retail securities programs, which primarily serve individual investors, and wholesale securities programs, which serve institutional customers.

 Retail Securities Programs

 Reserve Bank operating expenses for the retail securities programs were $55.0 million in 2014, a 0.7 percent decrease compared with $55.3 million in 2013.
-Increased operational efficiencies in retail securities resulted in lower staffing levels, as well as by continued savings from a 2012 Reserve Bank initiative that uses image processing to handle savings bond redemptions.
-In 2013, the Reserve Banks further enhanced their customer service and support environment by centralizing core functions of Treasury's Retail E-Services initiative to create a new customer service and support environment.
-Reserve Banks also continued their work on decommissioning the Legacy Treasury Direct (LTD) system--established in 1986 as an application for investors to hold Treasury marketable securities (bills, notes, bonds, and Treasury Inflation-Protected Securities, or TIPS)--in order to eliminate aging technology platforms.
+Increased operational efficiencies in retail securities resulted in lower staffing levels and led to an overall decrease in expenses.
+Throughout the year, Reserve Banks and Treasury continued work on Treasury's Retail E-Services initiative to create a new customer service and support environment.
+Reserve Banks also engaged in an ongoing effort to decommission the Legacy Treasury Direct system--established in 1986 as an application for investors to hold Treasury marketable securities (bills, notes, bonds, and Treasury Inflation-Protected Securities)--in order to eliminate aging technology platforms.

 Wholesale Securities Programs

-The Reserve Banks work closely with Treasury's Fiscal Service and other government agencies to process payments to individuals and companies.
-For example, the Banks process federal payroll payments, Social Security and veterans' benefits, income tax refunds, vendor payments, and other types of payments.
+The Reserve Banks work closely with the Treasury's Fiscal Service and other government agencies to process payments to individuals and companies.
+The Reserve Banks process federal payroll payments, Social Security and veterans' benefits, income tax refunds, vendor payments, and other types of payments.

 In support of Treasury's DNP initiative, the Reserve Banks continued to enhance the DNP Portal, which is a single point of access through which federal agencies can query multiple data sources before making federal payments.
-The Reserve Banks implemented a number of software releases, established advanced data analytics functionality for fraud analysis, and added a number of new agency participants.
-In 2013, expenses for DNP increased to $13.9 million, from $8.0 million in 2012, largely because of the need for additional staffing to support application development, maintenance, and new data source purchases.
+In 2014, expenses for DNP increased 10.8 percent to $15.4 million, largely because of additional staffing necessary to support application development, advanced analytics, and new data source purchases.

-The Reserve Banks also work closely with Treasury's Fiscal Service to collect funds owed the federal government, including various taxes, fees for goods and services, and delinquent debts.
-In 2013, Reserve Bank operating expenses related to collection services increased 21.4 percent to $54.4 million, largely because of $3.7 million in consolidation expenses and increased operating expenses for Pay.gov and eCommerce.
+The Reserve Banks also work closely with the Fiscal Service to collect funds owed to the federal government, including various taxes, fees for goods and services, and delinquent debts.
+In 2014, Reserve Bank operating expenses related to collection services increased 21.4 percent to $54.4 million, largely because of $3.7 million in consolidation expenses and increased operating expenses for Pay.gov and eCommerce.

 The Reserve Banks operate Pay.gov, an application that allows the public to use the Internet to authorize and initiate payments to federal agencies.
-During the year, the Pay.gov program expanded to include 109 new agency programs, and it processed more than 116 million online payments totaling $110 billion, a 23 percent and a 17 percent increase, respectively, from 2012.
-Increases in operational support and enhanced functionality resulted in expenses increasing 33 percent, to $15.5 million.
+During the year, the Pay.gov program expanded to include 100 new agency programs and processed more than 123 million online payments totaling $144 billion, a 9 percent and a 20 percent increase, respectively, from 2013.
+Increased operational support and expanded functionality resulted in expenses increasing 18.2 percent, to $18.3 million.

-The Reserve Banks also began supporting Treasury's new electronic commerce (eCommerce) initiative to expand ways for agencies and the public to do business with Treasury--through online banking solutions, mobile technologies, and other payment methods.
-In 2013, initial program expenses for eCommerce increased from $156,000 in 2013 to $1.6 million in 2014, largely because of expenses associated with developing a new mobile payment platform that will facilitate more-efficient federal revenue collections.
+The Reserve Banks also continued supporting the Treasury's electronic commerce initiative (eCommerce) to expand ways for agencies and the public to do business with the Treasury through online banking solutions, mobile technologies, and other payment methods.
+Program expenses for eCommerce increased from $156,000 in 2013 to $1.6 million in 2014, largely because of expenses associated with developing a new mobile payment platform that will facilitate more-efficient federal revenue collections.

 Treasury Cash-Management Services

-During 2013, the Reserve Banks continued to support Treasury's efforts to improve centralized government accounting and reporting functions.
-In particular, the Reserve Banks collaborated with the Fiscal Service on several ongoing software development efforts, such as the Central Accounting Reporting System (CARS), which is intended to provide Treasury with a modernized system for the collection and dissemination of financial management and accounting information transmitted from and to federal program agencies.
-In 2013, expenses for CARS decreased to $18.6 million, from $26.6 million in 2013, primarily because of decreased application development expenses.
+During 2014, the Reserve Banks continued to support Treasury's efforts to improve centralized government accounting and reporting functions.
+In particular, the Reserve Banks, in collaboration with the Fiscal Service, completed software development efforts for the Central Accounting Reporting System (CARS).
+CARS will provide Treasury with a modernized system for the collection and dissemination of financial management and accounting information transmitted by and to federal program agencies.
+In 2014, expenses for CARS decreased to $18.6 million, from $26.6 million in 2013, primarily because of decreased application development expenses.